benhoskings/babushka/README.markdown

 Babushka should run on any Unix.
 OS X and Ubuntu are fully supported, including their respective package managers, homebrew and apt.
 There is some yum (RedHat/Fedora/CentOS) and pacman (Arch) support, but I'm not familiar with those systems so it might be incomplete.
 Patches are most welcome.

-## yeah, but how?

-Right, here's one I prepared earlier.
-Given you're on a Mac with Xcode installed, this dep knows how to achieve the goal of having llvm available in the PATH.

-    dep 'llvm in path', :for => :snow_leopard do requires 'xcode tools'
-      met? { which 'llvm-gcc-4.2' }
-      meet {
-        cd('/usr/local/bin') {|path|
-          shell "ln -s /Developer/usr/llvm-gcc-4.2/bin/llvm* .", :sudo => !path.writable?
-        }
-      }
-    end

-All the common logic is handled by babushka, which means that all the code in the dep is specific to the job at hand.
-The idea is maximising that signal-to-noise ratio: as much of the code in the dep above should be talking about llvm, not about other things that can be inferred elsewhere.

-Notice that there's no conditional or nested logic within the dep.
-That's by design: the more declarative things are, the more composable and re-interpretable they are later.

-If you find you're checking for the presence of some condition in your `meet` block, it probably means you're trying to do too much in a single dep, and you should be splitting it up into smaller ones.
-Remember, deps are small, self-contained and context-free - the more focused, the better.

 # a runtime example

 All that means that babushka isn't just blindly running a bunch of code to make things happen.
 Each step of the way, it's checking what should be done, and only doing the bits that aren't done already.
 (In babushka parlance, it's only meeting dependencies that aren't already met.)